Samuel-Cavada/Tanium-Highlights/README.md

 compliance for more than hundreds of devices on base.

 ➜ Conducted system inventory scans and vulnerability assessments using Tanium, identifying out-of-date assets and misconfigurations.

+➜ Conducted system inventory scans and vulnerability assessments using Tanium, identifying out-of-date assets and misconfigurations.